-At five foot one-ish, a 55 centimeter ball is my size, but I’m going to demonstrate doing the plank on the ball using a 65 centimeter ball and a 75 centimeter ball.
+At five foot one, a 55 centimeter ball is the correct size stability ball for me, but I’m going to demonstrate doing the plank on the ball using a 65 centimeter ball and a 75 centimeter ball.

 Any of these would make the challenge just a little bit less, but allow me to continually build into coming back down to a 55 centimeter ball.

 So, that’s it for the stability ball plank variations six and seven.